Who to talk to if you have a concern

 For details about payments and the Arbor school portal, please speak to the school office.
 The school office can also advise you on free school meal applications, uniform, trips and clubs etc.

-Please pop in, call us or email us with your query. -
+Please pop in, call us or email us with your query to office@sirthomasfremantle.org -

 If you have a concern that you wish to share with someone, please speak with the school office and they will pass you on to the relevant person.
 Different concerns can sometimes mean different professionals.
 Maria Elmes and Fiona Ell and are our designated safeguarding leads who look after concerns around children’s safety and wellbeing.
 Email: safeguarding@sirthomasfremantle.org